DeepBlueCLtd/LegacyMan/README.md

 ### Install dependencies

-Python dependencies are specified in `requiremnts.txt` in the root directory.
+Python dependencies are specified in `requirements.txt` in the root directory.

 Install these automatically using the below `pip` command from the same directory.